Your Guide to Value-Based Purchasing in Home Health

 Regardless of your location, it’s important to take a look at the 24 quality measures (see PDF version) that

 make up HH-VBP, asses your performance and how your scores compare to others in your state.
 You should be continuously looking at ways to improve your scores.
 Focus on OASIS accuracy, since it fuels many of HH-VBP’s quality measures, and look for ways you can educate staﬀ members to improve your current OASIS collection program.
 There are several resources to help assess your performance, and spot trends, whether positive or negative, like CASPER, Home Health Compare and the Home Health CAHPS Survey.
+Your agency home health software should be able to help you obtain real-time reports as well.

 All home health agencies are receiving pressure to provide better care and outcomes while streamlining operations and cutting costs, so why not start the improvement process now?